sidouglas/load-resource-dyamically/README.md

 # Load Resource Dynamically

-Promise based ([use a polyfill if needed](https://polyfill.io/v2/docs/)) loader that takes an array of urls and loads them into the head.
+Promise based ([use a polyfill if needed](https://polyfill.io/v2/docs/)) loader that takes an array of urls and loads them into the document.
 That's it.
 Automatically caches the request.

 ##### Install: